 On some of his low carb “muscle definition” diets, he said you could eat as many whole eggs as you wanted and even scramble them in butter.
-He said that he had some of his champion bodybuilders on up to three dozen eggs a day!
+He said that he had some of his champion bodybuilders on two dozen or even up to three dozen eggs a day!

 I didn’t really understand what a ketogenic diet was at the time, but being an obedient, guru-following teenage bodybuilder, desperate for muscle, I did what he said.
 I ate up to 3 dozen whole eggs a day for months on end (usually only 2 dozen, but I swear it’s true, I really did eat 36 eggs a day on many occasions).